arsy786/spring-boot-tutorials/README.md

 ### 5.2 Spring Data JPA

 The Spring Data JPA is one of the many Spring Data projects, and it aims towards bringing consistency in accessing data for relational datastores.
-Many people consider Spring Data JPA is a JPA implementation.
+Many people believe Spring Data JPA is a JPA implementation.
 In reality, this is not the case.
 Spring Data JPA uses a default JPA Implementation called Hibernate.
 The default JPA implementation is configurable, and if we wish, we can use other implementations as well.

 Spring Data JPA brings in the concept of JPA Repositories, a set of Interfaces that defines query methods.
 The @Repository and @Entity Bean represent the DAO layer in the application.
 No need to write native queries anymore.
-We do have the option of writing queries or part of queries (where necessary_, but those are JQL queries and not native database queries.
+Nonetheless, we do have the option of writing queries or part of queries (when necessary), but those are JQL queries and not native database queries.

 <ins>Supporting Material